 The latter level of the presence of God is evidenced when Jesus says in Matthew 18:20, “For where two or three gather in my name, there am I with them.”
 Moreover, in 1 Corinthians 3:16 and Ephesians 2:21-22, Paul tells the churches in Corinth and Ephesus that their gathering is the temple of God.
 Moreover, Acts 2:42-47 paints a picture of a physical community that is in constant fellowship with each other praising the Lord and sharing meals and their possessions with one another.
 Finally, Hebrews 10:25 emphasizes the command to meet together as it brings encouragement for the believer’s spiritual walk.
 These references are just a few examples of how the New Testament illustrates the church as the visible people of God.
 These churches set an example of fellowship and worship.
 Their corporate gathering was the Temple of God, and his presence was among their gathering in a distinct way.
 Therefore, it was no longer the place that was consecrated, but the visible and physical gathering of people of God.

-Being the visible people of God brings within visible marks.
+The visible people of God bring forth visible marks.
 First, the church has been characterized by communal ordinances such as the baptism of believers and the Lord’s Supper.
 Following Jesus’s example and obeying his command in the Great Commission, believers are to be baptized as a public testimony of their faith in Jesus.
 The ordinance of baptism is to be done by the immersion of the physical body into water.
 Moreover, baptism is the invitation for the believer to join the church community and be a disciple of Christ.
 It is worth noting that a believer cannot baptize himself, and a community of witnesses is necessary for it to be a public proclamation of faith.